MedhanshPatley/A.P.-Moller-Maersk-Case-Study_DS_ML-coding-challenge-is-an-assessmen/README.md

 In this project, we utilized an 11-month training dataset containing the following columns: ProductType, Manufacturer, Area Code, Sourcing Channel, Product Size, Product Type, Month of Sourcing, and Sourcing Cost.
 Our goal was to predict the sourcing cost for June 2021.

+# Final Jupyter Notebook: checkstationary

+This is my final and main file where all the code is available.

 ## Handling Outliers